ringingliberty/puppet-chrony/README.md

 ## Limitations

-This module currently works only with Debian-based and Red Hat-based systems, and Arch Linux.
-It has been tested on:
+This module currently only works with Debian, Redhat, and Arch Linux based systems.
+Testing has been done on the following platforms.

 * Debian (6/squeeze, 7/wheezy)
 * Ubuntu (10.04, 12.04, 14.04)
 * CentOS/RHEL (6, 7)
-* Fedora (19, 20)
+* Fedora (19-29)
 * Arch Linux (3.16.1)

 ## Development

 This module is by no means complete.
 Pull requests are welcome for:

-* Fixes for the bugs I left in
+* Bug fixes
 * Additional operating system support
 * Additional chrony feature support
 * Anything else that makes sense